 Some medicines can reduce the body's defence system against germs (bacteria).
 For this reason, it is important for you to be aware of the side effects of any medicine that your child is taking.

 What are the signs and symptoms of boils?

-- a hard red lump on your child’s skin
+- a hard, red and sore lump on your child’s skin

 - increasing size and soreness of the lump

 - development of a white or yellow centre in the lump, filled with pus, which may or may not burst

 When should I seek help for my child's boil?

 Sometimes, a boil can turn into an abscess.
 This is a large, deep boil.
 If you think your child's boil has become an abscess, take them to see your family doctor.